SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingV2LoadBalancerSubnetMapping.md

----
-layout: glossary
-title: Add-VSElasticLoadBalancingV2LoadBalancerSubnetMapping
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticLoadBalancingV2LoadBalancerSubnetMapping

 ## SYNOPSIS
-Adds an AWS::ElasticLoadBalancingV2::LoadBalancer.SubnetMapping resource property to the template
+Adds an AWS::ElasticLoadBalancingV2::LoadBalancer.SubnetMapping resource property to the template.
+Specifies a subnet to attach to an Application Load Balancer or a Network Load Balancer.

 ## SYNTAX